 The Group contributes to the Qantas Superannuation Plan ("the Plan") with other entities in the Qantas Airways Group.
-For all employees the Group contributes the minimum required under the Superannuation Guarantee Act (1992) plus, for permanent employees other employer contributions to the Plan.
-Employees may also contribute between 4% and 10% of their salary to the Plan, depending on their age or by election.
+For all employees the Group contributes the minimum required under the Superannuation Guarantee Act (1992) plus, additional contributions are made for those eligible permanent employees.
+Employees may also make additional contributions to the Plan, depending on their circumstances.
 All employees are entitled to benefits on resignation, retirement, disability or death.
 The Group has no interest in the Plan (other than as a contributor) and is not liable for the performance of the Plan, or the obligations of the Plan.
-The Group contributed \$1,380,881 to the Plan during the 2017 financial year, (\$1,273,250 in 2016).
-No contributions were outstanding as at 30 June 2017.
+The Group contributed \$1,395,529 to the Plan during the 2018 financial year, (\$1,380,881 in 2017).
+No contributions were outstanding as at 30 June 2018.